UniqueRed/BSTVisualizer/README.md

 ✅ Insert Nodes – Add new nodes to the BST dynamically.
 ✅ Delete Nodes – Remove nodes while maintaining BST properties.
-✅ Rotate Nodes – Perform left and right rotations for AVL balancing.
+✅ Rotate Nodes – Perform left and right rotations.
 ✅ Tree Traversals – Visualize Inorder, Preorder, and Postorder traversals.
 ✅ Save Iterations – Store and revisit previous states of the tree.
 ✅ Zoom In & Out – Adjust the view for better visualization.